 LEDs, are becoming increasingly common on both land and water.
 They first gained wide use as indicator lights, such as automobile and trailer taillights, stoplights at intersections, and “ON” indictors on switches and electrical panels.
 LEDs for illumination, for lighting rooms, streets and boat cabins, for example, have not been as practical of an alternative until recently, because the light output (in lumens per watt of electricity) has not approached that of fluorescent lights or incandescents.
 That situation has now changed.

 Early LEDs measured about .25mm across, and were low in light output.
 More recent designs are four times that size, and much brighter.
-Single high-output LED lights, like the Microstar and others, are emitting enough light to illuminate small areas.
+High-output LED lights are now emitting enough light to illuminate larger and larger areas.

 Clusters of LEDs connected together in combination with reflectors, diffusers and lenses, have surpassed the output of incandescent bulbs by a factor of ten times (over 150 lumens per watt, compared to 15 lumens per watt ).

 LEDs operate on a totally different principle than traditional incandescent style lights.
-Instead of using a brittle metal filament that is susceptible to shock and vibration, LEDs are solid-state devices with no moving parts utilizing an electronic chip that is encapsulated in a plastic substrate.
-This design provides increased durability and a protective seal against outside or foreign elements.
+Instead of using a brittle metal filament that is susceptible to shock and vibration, LEDs are solid-state devices with no moving parts to break.
+The LED utilizes a semiconductor which produces light when current is passed through it.
+For the most part the semiconductor material is not consumed; it merely changes states making the LED efficient and long lasting.

 LEDs are diodes, semiconductors that allow current to flow in only one direction.
-Two materials are placed very close together in what is called an “N-P junction”.
+Two materials are placed very close together in what is called a “P-N junction”.
 Run a current through the junction, and light energy is released.

-LEDs emit light of one color only, and the color is determined by the chemistry of the device.
-There are two primary varieties: Blue, white, green and ultraviolet LEDs use indium gallium nitride (InGaN).
-Red, yellow and orange LEDs are built from aluminum gallium indium phosphide.
+The second type, red, yellow and orange LEDs, are built from aluminum gallium indium phosphide.
 Until recently it was difficult to produce a pure white LED, requiring the mixing of red, green and blue LEDs (RGB LEDs), blending the colors so the combined light was white (similar to how your television creates white light with red, green and blue dots).
 A more recent alternative (and a big step forward) uses a blue LED with a phosphor coating, which “yellows” the light so the blended color frequency is white.

 Efficiency: LEDs are very energy efficient and consume less power, with up to 90% lower amperage draw than incandescent bulbs.
 Replacement of a few incandescent bulbs with LEDs reduces the load on your electrical system including your battery, alternator, and power converter.